SakthivelMadhu/Java_Interview_Prep_Assignment/README.md

 # Problem 7: What are the important roles of an IOC Container?

-Instantiation: Manages the creation of objects.
+Instantiation: Manages the creation of objects. <br>
-Configuration: Configures objects and their relationships.
+Configuration: Configures objects and their relationships.<br>
-Assembly: Assembles the application's components.
+Assembly: Assembles the application's components. <br>
-Lifecycle Management: Manages the lifecycle of objects.
+Lifecycle Management: Manages the lifecycle of objects. <br>
-Dependency Injection: Injects dependencies into components.
+Dependency Injection: Injects dependencies into components. <br>
 # Problem 8: What are Bean Factory and Application Context?

 Bean Factory: The basic IoC container provided by Spring.
 It manages the lifecycle of beans and their dependencies.